 While in front of the mirror, practice placing the plastic tray in your mouth and pretend to submerge the teeth.
 Practicing with the empty tray will familiarize you with placement.

-Step #2 Roll putty in hotdog shape and place putty into tray.
-Smooth the putty.
+Step 2 Roll putty into a hot-dog shape and place it into the tray.
+Smoothen out the putty.

-Step #3 Submerge all the whites of your teeth.
-Hold completely still for the full 3 minutes.
+Step 3 Submerge all the whites of your teeth into the putty.
+Hold completely still for 3 minutes.

-Step # 4 Remove tray from mouth.
-Do not remove putty from tray.
+Step 4 Remove the tray from your mouth.
+Do not remove the putty from the tray.

-Step #5 Place impression in clear bag provided and mail back to Sentinel Mouthguards, LLC.
+Step 5 Place the impression in the clear bag provided, and mail it back to Sentinel Mouthguards.

-Once the impression is received by the Sentinel Lab, your impression is checked in and a stone cast of your teeth is poured up.
+Once your package is received by the Sentinel Lab, your impression is checked in and a stone cast of your teeth is poured up.

 Your stone cast is then trimmed and sprayed with a non-stick spray.

 The custom fit of a lab made guard is unlike anything you can purchase in a store.
-The quality of the material is high and made to withstand intense grinding and/or clenching.
-The Sentinel Night Guard starts at $98 and the price ranges between $98 – $130 depending on which style you choose.
+The quality of the material is the highest available and made to withstand intense grinding and/or clenching.
+The Sentinel Night Guard starts at $109.
+We offer several different types of night guard material and thickness for you to choose from.

 This is at a significantly lower cost than opting to buy through your dentist.

-Must take an accurate mold of your teeth for the fit to be perfect.
-Pay special attention to the impression instructions.
-If for any reason you do not take your impression correctly the first time, Sentinel will mail you a re-do kit free of charge.
+- If for any reason you don’t take your impression correctly the first time, Sentinel will mail you a re-do kit, free of charge.

 We hope you have found this article useful!
-If you have had experience with custom made night guards or store bought night guards and would like to share your story please use the comment section below!
-We are interactive and would love to chat with you!
+If you have had experience with custom made night guards or store bought night guards and would like to share your story, please use the comment section below!